wilberh/Swiss-System-Tournament/README.md

 # Swiss-System-Tournament
-- Python and PostgreSQL: Udacity Project 2 - Swiss System Tournament
+- Udacity Project 2:  Swiss System Tournament - using Python, and PostgreSQL

 This is an implementation of (the first round of) a Swiss-system tournament.